Due to current circumstances regarding the COVID-19 pandemic, we are currently operating a limited service and response times are longer than normal.

 Whether you’re camping at a festival, taking to the waterways or enjoying a caravan holiday, you’ll want to bear in mind a few simple LPG safety measures.

 It’s also worth noting that if you have a business that operates any LPG appliances, you’ll need to adhere to LPG safety regulations under the Health and Safety at Work Act 1974.

 Liquefied petroleum gas, or LPG, such as propane or butane, is a flammable fuel that’s used in heating appliances, cooking equipment, and vehicles.
-You’re like to come across LPG in camping equipment, BBQ's, and patio heaters, and it’s also frequently used in dwellings like caravans, cabins, boats and rural homes.
+You’re likely to come across LPG in camping equipment, BBQ's, and patio heaters, and it’s also frequently used in dwellings like caravans, cabins, boats and rural homes.